Fusion-Party-Aus/Formal-Documents/Constitution.md

    a) if money is raised through an election campaign, then 10% is given to the relevant Electoral Campaign Committee; or

-   2. if money is raised through non-election campaigning, then 5% is given to the Committee to support weaker Branches and 5% is given to the Committee to support the administration of the Association.
+   b) if money is raised through non-election campaigning, then 5% is given to the Committee to support weaker Branches and 5% is given to the Committee to support the administration of the Association.

 > **Note** The Association favours having strong Branches because this builds a strong organisation, but it is also true that each Branch benefits from having a strong organisation that strengthens the Branches appeal to the local community.